perago-cymru/MCS-Extractor/ReadMe.md

 * PostgreSQL database ( https://www.postgresql.org/ )
 * Postgres ODBC Connector ( https://odbc.postgresql.org/ )

-### Microsoft SQL Server version
-* Microsoft SQL Server instance available to the system performing the install.

 The Bootstrapper installer aims to install these pre-requisites and the MCS Extractor tool, but they can be installed manually.
 Additionally the tool itself has no registry dependencies or other installation elements, as long as the `Downloaded` and `SQL` folders are retained, it should be quite safe to move it into different folders.

 On the first run the tool will request the username and password for your Postgres installation.
 It will use this to create the database and configure the relevant connection strings.
 As standard, the database will be named `my_council_services_extract` and this can be changed in the application.config file if necessary.
 On first run this database is created along with some standard functions from the `/MCS-Extractor/Sql/database.sql` folder - these are detailed below.

 Having created the database, the tool creates an ODBC connection to facilitate access from office tools.

+### Microsoft SQL Server version
+* Microsoft SQL Server instance available to the system performing the install.

+The installer will not be able to install SQL Server, this version anticipates that the database infrastructure is already present.
+If you are using SQL Server as your database back-end you do not need the bootstrapper.

+Prior to running the MCS Extractor you will need to create the database from `Sql/mssql/database.sql`, give the user who will be running the tool access rights including creating tables and user functions.
+You will need to provide a ConnectionString to your user at first run for them to be able to access the database.

 ## Use